mfwolffe/mfwolffe.github.io/_pages/projects.md

     <mn>1</mn>
   </mrow>
 </math>
 Primality algorithm is compared to a brute-force approach on modern hardware with compiler optimizations.
+Dr. Michael Lam provided the impetus to try my hand at instrumenting these functions while I was in his Systems/Architecture class, along with suggestions of tools to use.
 </p>

 <details class="proof">
 <summary>Logic and Algorithm</summary>
-<p>The algorithm under consideration follows the below logic</p>
+<p>The algorithm under consideration follows the below logic; this is of course not a formal proof.</p>
 <p>Observe that <em>any</em> integer can be written in the form,<math display="block" class="tml-display" style="display:block math;">
   <mrow>
     <mn>6</mn>